nevakrien/realtimeDB/README.md

 # realtimeDB
-trying my hand at extremly low latancy dbs
+trying my hand at extremly low latancy dbs for linux

+# protocol
+all strings are send as a uint32 of length folowed by their charchters.

+a comunication starts with the client sending a protocol code of 1 byte curently we have
+0x00 : subscribe (network)
+0x01 : publish (network)

+subscribe connections can subscribe or unsubscribe by using: subscribe(0x00 + string) unsubscribe(0x00 + string)

 # benchmarking
 benchmarking